-While many types of housing needs may be considered, the primary purpose of the Housing Production Plan is to help communities reach the 10 percent statutory minimum under Chapter 40B, i.e., that 10 percent of total year-round housing units will be deed-restricted to be affordable for low- or moderate-income households.4 In general, Chapter 40B recognizes "affordable housing" to homes affordable for a household with income at or below 80 percent AMI.
+under Chapter 40B, i.e., that 10 percent of total year-round housing units will be deed-restricted to be affordable for low- or moderate-income households.3 In general, Chapter 40B recognizes "affordable housing" to homes affordable for a household with income at or below 80 percent AMI.
 Whether a community has reached the 10 percent minimum is determined by the Chapter 40B Subsidized Housing Inventory (SHI), a periodically updated list of all affordable units recognized by DHCD.

-The Arlington Housing Plan creates opportunities for the Town to:
+Consistent with the purposes of a Chapter 40B Housing Production Plan, the Arlington Housing Plan creates opportunities for the Town to: